Tilde: Abbreviation

-Later, it was used to make abbreviations in medieval Latin documents.
-When an n or m followed a vowel, it was often omitted, and a tilde (physically, a small N) was placed over the preceding vowel to indicate the missing letter; this is the origin of the use of tilde to indicate nasalization (compare the development of the umlaut as an abbreviation of e.)
-A tilde represented an omitted a or a syllable containing it.
+A macron was used to make abbreviations in medieval Latin documents.
+When an n or m followed a vowel, it was often omitted, and a small N) was placed over the preceding vowel to indicate the missing letter; this is the origin of the use of tilde to indicate nasalization (compare the development of the umlaut as an abbreviation of e.)
+A curled macron marked an omitted a or a syllable containing it.
 The practice of using the tilde over a vowel to indicate omission of an n or m continued in printed books in French as a means of reducing text length until the 17th century.
 It was also used in Portuguese and Spanish.